Phyllanthaceae: Genera

-Plants of the World Online currently accepts 60 genera.
+As of January 2026, Plants of the World Online accepted 58 genera.

 A 2006 revision of Phyllanthaceae by Petra Hoffmann and co-authors recognized 54 genera.
 In their treatment, Blotia and Petalodiscus were sunk into Wielandia and Richeriella into Flueggea.
 Breynia, Glochidion, Reverchonia, and Sauropus were recommended to be subsumed into Phyllanthus, but many new species combinations must be published to effect this change.
 Genera previously considered as the tribe Drypeteae are now placed in the separate family Putranjivaceae.
 Plants of the World Online still accepts Breynia and Glochidion, and subsumes Sauropus into Breynia.